ELC/BuzzCache/pages/technology___dataengineer___Airflow.md

-- Airflow is an open-source platform used for orchestrating complex data workflows.
+- Airflow is an open-source platform used for [[technology/concepts/orchestration]] complex data workflows.
 It enables the scheduling, monitoring, and management of data pipelines.